Deploy a static WordPress site

 - Able to install WordPress plugins on the site.

-To start, install the plugin to export your WordPress site to a ZIP file.
-In your WordPress admin, go to the Add Plugins page, by default at
+To start, install the Simply Static plugin to export your WordPress site.
+In your WordPress dashboard, go to Plugins > Add New.

 Select Install on the plugin.
 After it has finished installing, select Activate.